 Cleanup Projects on the Anacostia River

-The Anacostia River may not (yet!) be the most pristine urban waterway in America, but it’s on its way to becoming a clean and healthy urban waterway.
+The Anacostia River is on its way to becoming a clean and healthy urban waterway.
 Several government agencies are creating plans to clean it up, and many milestone projects and decisions are on track to be completed soon, especially in 2018.

 The primary sources of pollution in the Anacostia are fecal bacteria, toxics, trash, and uncontrolled stormwater.
 While rainfall leads to an inundation of sediment, oils, chemicals and contaminants flowing from our city streets, yards and parking lots into the river, some of the pollution comes from contaminants in the soil and groundwater left from historic land uses.

 Several sites have been identified as in need of remediation and various local and federal government agencies are leading projects to clean them up.
 The cleaning up of these areas is important because not only because remediation will heal the natural environment and improve human safety, but also because the planning processes for these areas will pave the way for the redesign and/or redevelopment of these sites.

 In order to stay up to date and weigh in on the decisions that may impact these potential futures, you can take advantage of numerous opportunities to engage in the planning process for all of these projects.
 We will post information about meetings and public comment periods here and on our blog.

 Please note that the following descriptions are provided by the Anacostia Waterfront Trust, not the government agencies responsible for each project.
 While we try our best to provide accurate timelines for these projects, dates may change in the future.